DCurrent/openbor-script-instance/README.md

 Note these examples are for the [DC D20 Library](https://github.com/DCurrent/openbor-script-D20).
 Each library will have its own instance control macros.
 In most cases it's just the library name as a prefix.
 See each library's config.h file.

+### Local

+Standard operation.
+The library will use these functions to instance its local vars.

 Get active instance ID.
 ```c
 int i = dc_d20_get_instance();